I wanna do real bad things to you...

 - Terry Bellefleur (Todd Lowe), a cook at Merlotte's.
 He's a US Marine veteran who served in Iraq and is haunted by post-traumatic stress disorder.
 We're treated to brief looks at his life in the military and how he was forced to kill unarmed, civilian Iraqis, the spirits of which he must confront if he is to move on with his new life with Arlene and her children.

 - Lafayette Reynolds (Nelsan Ellis), a flamboyantly gay and utterly fabulous cook at Merlotte's who moonlights as a drug dealer and hustler.
 He too has been through some serious shit but came out of it mostly unscathed.
 He is a psychic medium (much to his dismay) and is prone to possession by vengeful spirits.
+Had a really sweet relationship with a man named Jesús (Kevin Alejandro), a nurse who had been caring for his mentally ill mother.

 - Andy Bellefleur (Chris Bauer), at first the deputy sheriff of Bon Temps, and later the sheriff when the incumbent sheriff, Bud Dearborn (William Sanderson), retires in disgust after a series of brutal murders.
 Andy tries to be a stern, by-the-book police officer, but his general desire to follow his heart at times conflicts with this.